Facts about

 A pool cover stops water evaporation when it

 is in place.
-It isn’t the water loss that’s the big
+It isn’t the water loss that’s the big consideration

-evaporates from a pool takes with it 6000 BTU’s of heat in the
+a pool takes with it 6000 BTU’s of heat in the process - and a

-process - and a typical uncovered pool loses 1 to 1½ inches of
+typical uncovered pool loses 1 to 1½ inches of water a week through

-water a week through evaporation.
-For a 20 by 40 foot pool, an inch
+evaporation.
+For a 20 by 40 foot pool, an inch of water amounts to

-of water amounts to 500 gallons - roughly, a heat loss of more than
+500 gallons - roughly, a heat loss of more than 30 therms every

-30 therms every seven days.
+seven days.
 (A therm is equal to 100,000 BTU’s).

 Besides stopping heat loss, a cover saves on